Question: We’re looking to buy large rocks to add to our current front yard landscape project.

 The depth depends upon the overall rock chosen.

-As a rule, large boulders would be planted deeper than a smaller sized one.
-Four to six inches is a good general depth for a base to be buried.
+As a rule, large boulders would be planted deeper than smaller-sized ones.
+4″ to 6″ inches is a good general depth for a base to be buried.

-Dig a area out slightly larger than the size of the base, then place the rock into it.
-Next, backfill some dirt into the spot around the base and you are done.
+Dig an area out slightly larger than the size of the base, then place the rock into it.
+Next, backfill some dirt into the spot around the base, and you are done.

 Tips on Selecting and Using Landscape Rocks: Video

-There is more to landscaping rock then big boulders, stone and gravel, filling in beds or to walk on.
+There is more to landscaping rock than big boulders, stone, and gravel, filling in beds, or walking on.
 It’s what is called the “hardscape.”